umbraco/UmbracoDocs/10/umbraco-forms/developer/extending/README.md

 # Extending

-Umbraco Forms functionality can be extended in various ways.
+Umbraco Forms functionality can be extended in different ways.
 In this section we focus on techniques available to a back-end/C# developer.

 For front-end extensions, specifically via theming, see the [Themes](../themes.md) section.